Marcin-L-Szczepanski/test-blockchain-js/README.md

 Another class describes a blockchain.
 The constructor is responsible for initializing the blockchain.
-It has one property `this.chain = [this.createGenesisBlock()]`, which is an array of blocks with the Genesis block created when the blockchain is initialized.
+It has two properties: `this.chain = [this.createGenesisBlock()]`, which is an array of blocks with the Genesis block created when the blockchain is initialized, and  `this.difficulty`, which sets the difficulty level for mining.

 The Blockchain class has 6 methods:
 - [`createGenesisBlock()`](#creategenesisblock)